High School Football Team Forfeits Entire Season Amid OxyContin Scandal

 Felony charges for distributing controlled narcotics on a school campus could emerge in the case.

-The Livingston County Sheriff’s Office confirmed to HuffPost on Friday that it’s aiding in the investigation.
+The Livingston County Sheriff’s Office confirmed that it’s aiding in the investigation.
 One of the alleged participants is related to a police force member.

 “Due to the sheer number of student-athletes involved and the serious nature of this incident ... the remainder of the varsity football season will be forfeited,” Geneseo Central Schools Superintendent Tim Hayes wrote in a statement earlier this week, per the Livingston County News.

 At a press conference later, he expressed regret that innocent players ― some of whom reported the drug use ― would suffer too.
-The amount of players dismissed from the team made it impossible to continue, he said.
+The number of players dismissed from the team made it impossible to continue, he said.

 In the game in question on Sept.
 22, Geneseo defeated Bolivar-Richburg, 26-24, to even its record at 2-2, but that victory will be forfeited as well.